MabelOlivia/Devops-Cloud-Engineering/LEMP_STACK/Implementing_LEMPStack.md

-Testing PHP with NginX
+**Testing PHP with Nginx**

-To validate that NginX can correctly handle .php files off to our PHP processor, We will create a test PHP file in our document root called info.php
+To validate that Nginx can correctly handle .php files off to our PHP processor, We will create a test PHP file in our document root called info.php
 ```
 nano /var/www/projectLEMP/info.php
 ```